 A long-range beam-beam effect is observable with single bunches in RHIC at injection.
 The beam loss rate is sensitive to both the transverse separation and the tunes.
-Simulations are performed to reproduce the observations, and to make predictions for operation at higher energies, and with a compensatore.
-These will be reported in a separate report.
 A long-range wire compensator is being designed for RHIC, and it is planned to install 2 compensators in 2006.
-Before the wire compensators can be installed, it is intended to measure the beam loss rate as a function of the vertical separation also at the current RHIC store energy of 100 GeV.
-Beam tests with the wire compensator can begin in Run-7.
+Before the wire compensators can be installed, it is planned to measure the beam loss rate as a function of the vertical separation also at the current RHIC store energy of 100 GeV.
+Beam tests with the wire compensator could begin in Run-7.